 rehype-retext

-rehype plugin to bridge or mutate to retext.
+rehype plugin to support retext.

 Install